E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation

-In practice, our model is based on the BART-large\footnote{\url{https://dl.fbaipublicfiles.com/fairseq/models/bart.large.tar.gz}} in the open-source toolkit fairseq\footnote{\url{https://github.com/pytorch/fairseq}}, with 24 transformer layers, a hidden size of 1024, a maximum sequence length of 2048 and a learning rate of 1.5e-6.
+In practice, our model is based on the BART-large\footnote{\url{https://dl.fbaipublicfiles.com/fairseq/models/bart.large.tar.gz}} in the open-source toolkit fairseq\footnote{\url{https://github.com/pytorch/fairseq}}, with 24 transformer layers, a hidden size of 1024, a maximum sequence length of {\zqh 1024} and a learning rate of 1.5e-6.
 We initialize our E2S2-BART model with the corresponding pretrained BART model and continue pretraining the model for 50K update steps with a batch size of 2000.
-Following BART, we employ the same corpora for pretraining, including 160 GB of BookCorpus, Wiki, Stories, OpenWebText and CC-News.
-All models are trained on the NVIDIA DGX SuperPOD cluster, in which each machine contains 8 x 40GB A100 GPUs.
+Following BART, we employ the same corpora for pretraining, including 160 GB of BookCorpus, Wiki, Stories, OpenWebText and CC-News. {\zqh During the data processing, we set the proportions of text infilling, Shuffle and Random as \{0.15, 0.05, 0.05\}, respectively.
+The span length of Shuffling is set to 3.} All models are trained on the NVIDIA DGX SuperPOD cluster, in which each machine contains 8 x 40GB A100 GPUs.